 While the demands of residency can be intense at times, residents are always pleasantly surprised to discover that life does not need to stop during their training.
 Throughout the year there are numerous social activities for house staff, as well as their spouses, family and friends.
 These include attending New York Yankees games, Knicks games, karaoke and bowling nights, "Switch" Parties at the end of each block and the Annual House Staff Follies.

 Housestaff Council: The Department of Medicine Housestaff Council is a peer elected body composed of house officers that serve as advocates for the residents.
 The council meets on a monthly basis to discuss resident related issues regarding work environment, education and morale.
 The Housestaff Council collaborates with the Program Director, the Administration and the Chief Residents on numerous projects throughout the year.
 In addition, the Housestaff Council assists and organizes social events including happy hours and orientation events for incoming residents.
 The Department of Medicine Housestaff Council sends representatives to the inter-departmental housestaff council to discuss hospital-wide concerns.

-Housing: Mount Sinai owns several apartment buildings in the vicinity of the Medical Center, which are used for professional housing.
+Housing: Mount Sinai owns several apartment buildings in the vicinity of Mount Sinai, which are used for professional housing.
 Household size is a factor in determining housing assignments.
 Accommodations include furnished bedrooms in shared suites in the Residence Hall, as well as studios and one-and two-bedroom apartments.
-All are located in proximity to the Medical Center.
+All are located in proximity to Mount Sinai.

 Incoming Residents are eligible to apply for Mount Sinai housing.
 Housing offers are based on a Lottery System in which applications are divided into three (3) categories: Incoming Families, Incoming Couples and Incoming Singles.
 Each application will receive a randomly assigned number.
 Housing offers will begin with application #1 and will proceed down the list.
 In an effort to accommodate housing preferences, each appli¬cant must indicate their Top Ten (10) housing choices.
 Each applicant will receive a housing offer based on their randomly assigned lottery number and top ten choices.